awaytools/awaytools.github.io/_posts/2013-07-15-away-builder-v1.0-released.md

 ## Further Reading

-A new [About](/awaybuilder/about) page has been created going into more detail about the thinking behind Away Builder and the direction we'd like to see it go.
-Feedback is welcome in the discussion below, or you can take your thoughts to the [Away Builder Forum](http://away3d.com/forum/viewcategory/66/) on the Away3D site.
+A new [About](/awaybuilder/about) page has been created going into more detail about the thinking behind Away Builder.
+Feedback is welcome in the comments below, or you can write your thoughts in the new [Away Builder Forum](http://away3d.com/forum/viewcategory/66/) available on the Away3D site.